 Lower limb filling

 You’re very likely to see some filling in the lower legs of the horse when it starts box rest, particularly if it has been on a high-protein diet and in hard work before the injury occurred.
-If the animal is allowed any in hand walking this will help bring down swelling, as can massage and stable bandages.
-Stabled horses also benefit from the ‘spring back’ and orthopaedic padding of Haygain’s Comfortstall flooring system to ease pressure on joints, and it keeps down bedding costs, which can rise and rise when the horse is in their box 24/7.
+If the animal is allowed any in hand walking this will help bring down swelling.
+As can massage and stable bandages.
+Stabled horses also benefit from the ‘spring back’ and orthopaedic padding of Haygain’s Comfortstall flooring system.
+In order to ease pressure on joints, and it keeps down bedding costs, which can rise and rise when the horse is in their box 24/7.

-Keeping a horse totally alone and confined is highly unnatural so they may start to exhibit signs of boredom, which then manifest as stable vices such as crib biting and box walking.
-There are a number of ways you can combat boredom and loneliness, for example by installing stable mirrors, purchasing toys for your horse that can be filled with small amounts of chaff for them to uncover, or go for a lower budget option by threading apples and carrots on a string in their stable.
-Feeding ad lib forage will help to ease boredom too, and it will also help to protect their stomach from stress-induced ulcers.
-The Haygain Forager is designed to slow down the rate at which the horse can consume forage and mimics the physical act of grazing – plus, it has another useful benefit too.
+Keeping a horse totally alone and confined is highly unnatural.
+So they may start to exhibit signs of boredom, which then manifest as stable vices such as crib biting and box walking.
+There are a number of ways you can combat boredom and loneliness.
+For example by installing stable mirrors, purchasing toys for your horse that can be filled with small amounts of chaff.
+Or go for a lower budget option by threading apples and carrots on a string in their stable.
+Feeding ad lib forage will help to ease boredom too.
+It will also help to protect their stomach from stress-induced ulcers.
+The Haygain Forager is designed to slow down the rate at which the horse can consume forage.
+As well as mimicing the physical act of grazing – plus, it has another useful benefit too.

 Hay net strain

-Hay nets are useful to measure the amount of hay a horse has and keep it neat and easy to transport around a yard, however they do require the horse to twist its head and neck to get to the hay.
+Hay nets are useful to measure the amount of hay a horse has.
+As well as keeping it neat and easy to transport around a yard.
+However they do require the horse to twist its head and neck to get to the hay.
 A Haygain Forager will help to prevent your horse from developing muscular and skeletal strains associated with the prolonged twisting and the unnatural head position when they are eating from a hay net.
-Given how much time a horse on box rest will spend munching through hay, it is well worth considering finding another way to feed hay to them, and this product also means hay won’t be mixed in with bedding.
+Given how much time a horse on box rest will spend munching through hay, it is well worth considering finding another way to feed hay to them.
+This product also means hay won’t be mixed in with bedding.

-Horses on box rest have been observed to drink less than normal, and this can elevate the risk of them developing an impaction colic.
-You can help to boost the amount of water they consume by carefully wetting any chaff they receive, although often a horse on box rest often won’t need any additional feed besides its forage.
-There is another way – feeding steamed hay in place of dry forage will ensure the horse receives extra moisture with every mouthful and ensuring their risk of impaction colic is lower.
+Horses on box rest have been observed to drink less than normal.
+Which can elevate the risk of them developing an impaction colic.
+You can help to boost the amount of water they consume by carefully wetting any chaff they receive.
+Although often a horse on box rest often won’t need any additional feed besides its forage.
+Feeding steamed hay in place of dry forage will ensure the horse receives extra moisture with every mouthful and ensuring their risk of impaction colic is lower.